Mental Health Compensation Calculator – How Much Could I Claim?

 What Is A Mental Health Compensation Calculator?

-A mental health compensation calculator is a tool that can provide approximate figures for mental health compensation.
-They do this by calculating values based on the figures you put in.
+A mental health compensation calculator is a tool that provides rough figures for mental health compensation.
+It works by asking you questions such as:

-You could be eligible to receive a mental health compensation payout if you can demonstrate that you suffered some form of psychological distress as a result of the actions of a third party.
-This could be your employer, a road user, the occupier of a public place or a medical professional.
+You could be eligible to receive a mental health compensation payout if you can demonstrate that you suffered some form of psychological distress as a result of negligent conduct.
+This could be your employer, a road user, or the occupier of a public place.
+We will explain exactly how this works in this guide.

-We have given an explanation of the duty of care owed in different contexts in a later section.
-To find out more about claiming psychological distress compensation, speak to our advisory team using the contact information provided above.
+To learn more about claiming psychological distress compensation, contact our advisory team using the information provided above.

 How Is A Mental Health Compensation Payout Calculated?